UltraMessaging/um_troubleshoot/README.md

 As before,
 packet 261 is from a different transport session (...561) and can be ignored.

-The original was sent in packet 82, which was during the time of packet 57's initial backoff interval.
+The original was sent in packet 82, which was during the time of the NAK's initial backoff interval.
-So it was added to the list of packets that need to be NAKed.
+So 0x1d was added to the list of packets that need to be NAKed.
-I.e., it did not get its own initial backoff interval; the first loss defines the start of the backoff interval.
+I.e., it did not get its own initial backoff interval.
+The first loss defines the start of the backoff interval.
 Subsequent losses before backoff expiration are simply added to the NAK list.

 It is rare to see one or two lost packets in a real-world loss situation.
 There might be hundreds of lost packets detected within a very short time,